-Select the "..." at the right of the tutorials folder and then select Clone.
+Select the ... button at the right of the tutorials folder, and then select Clone.

-A list of folders displays showing each user who accesses the workspace.
+A list of folders shows each user who accesses the workspace.
 Select your folder to clone the tutorials folder there.

 Open the cloned notebook

-You can view notebooks in the samples folder but you cannot run a notebook from there.
-In order to run a notebook, make sure you open the cloned version of the notebook in the User Files section.
+You can view notebooks in the samples folder but you can't run a notebook from there.
+To run a notebook, make sure you open the cloned version of the notebook in the User Files section.

-Select the tutorial-1st-experiment-sdk-train.ipynb file in your tutorials/create-first-ml-experiment folder.
+Select the tutorial-1st-experiment-sdk-train.ipynb file in your tutorials/image-classification-mnist-data folder.

 On the top bar, select a compute instance to use to run the notebook.
-These VMs are pre-configured with everything you need to run Azure Machine Learning.
+These virtual machines (VMs) are preconfigured with everything you need to run Azure Machine Learning.